School of Art and Design

 - Foreign Language: 6 credits.
 Two semesters of the same foreign language, one of which must meet the General Education Foreign Language requirement (G8).
 See the list of courses available in Foreign Languages.

-**Related Area Elective(s) - CHOICE of any two to three courses totaling 3.5 credits: BE 261, BL 201, CD 123, CG 121, CG 214, CG 212, EP 311, FA 131, FA 132, FA 171, IN 201, PH 118 or any available course in Accessories, Advertising, Advertising and Marketing Communications, Fabric Styling, Fashion Design, Fine Arts, Graphic Design, Home Products Development, Illustration, Interior Design, Photography, and Textile Development and Marketing or any course in the Creative Technology minor or any business or art course in the Ethics and Sustainability minor.
+Related Area Elective(s): 3.5 credits.
+CHOICE of electives totaling 3.5 credits: BE 261, CD 123, CG 121, CG 212, CG 214, EP 311, FA 131, FA 132, FA 171, IN 201, PH 118 or any available course in Accessories, Advertising, Advertising and Marketing Communications, Fabric Styling, Fashion Design, Fine Arts, Graphic Design, Home Products Development, Illustration, Interior Design, Photography, and Textile Development and Marketing or any course in the Creative Technology minor or any business or art course in the Ethics and Sustainability minor.